 You do have the right to make a formal flexible working request as all employees have the legal right to request flexible working.

-In order to be eligible you must have worked continuously for the same employer for at least 26 weeks.
-If a flexible working request is granted, this would normally form a permanent change to your contract.
+In order to be eligible, you must have worked continuously for the same employer for at least 26 weeks.
+However, note that if a flexible working request is granted by your employer, this would normally form a permanent change to your contract and is not temporary.

-You can make one formal flexible working request every 12 months.
-Your employer may however decline the request if they have a genuine business reason to do so.
+You can make one formal flexible working request every 12 months and your employer may decline the request if they have a genuine business reason to do so.

 If you are an employer…